This chapter will get you started with Borg development.

 The documentation (in reStructuredText format, .rst) is in docs/.

-To build the html version of it, you need to have sphinx installed:
+To build the html version of it, you need to have Sphinx installed (in your Borg virtualenv with Python 3):

 Then point a web browser at docs/_build/html/index.html.

-The website is updated automatically through Github web hooks on the main repository.
+The website is updated automatically by ReadTheDocs through GitHub web hooks on the main repository.

 We use Vagrant for the automated creation of testing environments and borgbackup standalone binaries for various platforms.